ppy/osu-wiki/wiki/Tournaments/OIT/2022/en.md

 11. If any problems during the match occur, the Tournament Management will make a decision based on the referee's report.
 12. It is expected that all players be polite and respectful to each other.
 Penalties will be given upon violation.
     - If a player is found to be engaging in an act that is deemed to be distasteful or provocative, the corresponding player may be disqualified right away from the tournament and/or blacklisted from the future iterations of the tournament by the Tournament Management.
-    - Usage of any tools and programs that are against [osu!'s community rules](/wiki/Rules#community-rules) is strictly prohibited and will be straight up reported to the osu! team at will.
+    - Usage of any tools and programs that are against the [osu! community rules](/wiki/Rules#community-rules) is strictly prohibited and will be straight up reported to the osu! team at will.

 ### Tournament registration